VickersCode/MyWiki/langs/cpp/basic.md

 |`int`|2 or 4 bytes|Stores whole numbers, without decimals|
 |`float`|4 bytes|Stores fractional numbers, containing one or more decimals.
 Sufficient for storing 6-7 decimal digits|
 |`double`|8 bytes|Stores fractional numbers, containing one or more decimals.
 Sufficient for storing 15 decimal digits|
+At the [bottom of this page](#DataTable) there is a more in depth table of types with different modifiers.

 When deciding whether to use float or double, most people use double because it has a precision of 15 digits, versus the 6-7 digits that float stores.